11 Strange Things Presidents Have Banned from the White House

 During the Trump administration, White House Chief of Staff John Kelly forbade “both guests and staff” from having their personal phones with them in the West Wing.
 West Wing employees haven’t been allowed to use their personal cell phones at work since January 2018 and are only allowed to take their government-issued phones that don’t have texting capabilities.
 Aides say this rule is for security reasons and trying to cut the number of devices connected to the White House Wi-Fi, while other insider sources say limiting leaks to the press is the driving force.
 Either way, staffers were unhappy that they wouldn’t be able to contact their families while at work.
 Check out the 23 surprising presidential firsts you never learned about.

 When the White House announced it would be opening its doors to visitors in October 2017, it had a couple caveats.
 Among other items, visitors were told to leave the standard guns, fireworks, knives, and aerosols at home—along with balloons.
 It’s unclear whether the wayward party balloons that caused a security scare in 2016 has anything to do with the new rule.
+Nonetheless, the White House decorations are still incredibly festive—even without balloons.
 Here are 6 things former presidents aren’t allowed to do after leaving office.

 In 1993, Bill and Hillary Clinton banned smoking at White House dinners, keeping ashtrays off the tables.
 Four years later, the president made an executive order banning smoking in all federal government buildings—dinnertime or otherwise.
 Check out these other 52 astonishing facts you never knew about U.S. presidents.